ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

     ## [1] 2.236068

-### Now let us turn the following lines into a function in RStudion
+### Now let us turn the following lines into a function in RStudio

 ``` r
 #Use RStudio to turn the following line into a function called dist2